[I presented this series in an artist talk at Spegla fotofestivalen in Norrköping in 2018, as part of the group exhibition CFF Process.]

 The stigma around social isolation is so powerful that psychological evaluations performed to assess it purposely avoid mentioning the word ‘lonely’ to its subjects.
 Breaking the cycle of social isolation means breaking the taboo about loneliness.

-In this allegorical series from 2018, I explore the tension and otherness of being an outsider, and the conflicting nature of identity and external expectations.
+In this allegorical series, I explore the tension of being an outsider and the conflicting nature of self identity and external expectations.
 The images are primarily shot in zoos and aquariums in the cities I have lived, inspired by my experience since childhood of frequent relocation, trying to assimilate to new cultures, again and again.
 I find my feelings of isolation, claustrophobia and otherness reflected in these confined animals.
-I presented this series in an artist talk at Spegla fotofestivalen in Norrköping Sweden as part of the group exhibition CFF Process.